eContriver/finance/README.md

 * Doug Casey
 * Tom Lee
 * Balaji Srinivasan
-* Dave Portnoy - Perhaps don’t follow, but watch to see what he does as it is generally short term, a git of a gambler
+* Dave Portnoy - Perhaps don’t follow, but watch to see what he does as it is generally short term, a bit of a gambler
 ### Gold
 * David Garofalo - the who is who of gold
 * Ami Adnani - Gold and gldlf